 - Body temperature over 104 F or under 99 F (normal is typically 100.5 F to 102.5 F)

-- Sudden and extreme change in mental state or cognitive function
+- A sudden and extreme change in mental state or cognitive function

 Contact your veterinarian during normal business hours if you notice any of the following signs, particularly if they last for more than a day or two: